SIRHAMY/TTower/README.md

 # TTower
 Georgia Tech themed materials I like more than their official stuff.

-My vision for this repo is to hold PPt slide designs, cover photos, etc. that may be useful.
+My vision for this repo is to hold PPt slide designs, cover photos, wallpapers, etc. that may be useful.

 # License